GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/210632536-762bff36-2776-4a6c-8c40-ea43f9e2f1d3.png ':size=500')

-?>Refer to the [3.2.8 Component Wiring](#_328-pressure-transducer) section on wiring to the arduino.
+?>Refer to the [Component Wiring](#pressure-transducer-wiring) section on wiring to the arduino.
-### 2.2.3 Finish
+## Finish
 If you haven't already, you're ready to connect everything to the Arduino.
-Use [3.2.0 Component Wiring](#_320-component-wiring) for quickly referencing all components.
+Use [Component Wiring](#component-wiring) for quickly referencing all components.

 One piece of advice would be to solder all cables to their respective boards as during the machine operation there is quite a bit of vibration which can introduce noise/frequent.
 This can lead to unexplained behaviours.